-Switchel or Haymaker’s Punch is a delicious drink made from apple cider vinegar.
-It was how colonial farmers quenched their thirst out in the hot, sunbaked fields, and that’s enough of an endorsement for me!
+Switchel or Haymaker’s Punch is a refreshing drink made from apple cider vinegar.
+It was how colonial farmers quenched their thirst out in the hot, sunbaked fields—which is enough of an endorsement for me!

-Switchel is not only hydrating, but also energizing.
 Think of it as “Nature’s Gatorade.”
-It will give you an electrolyte boost better than any pricey energy drink or soda.
+It will give you an energizing electrolyte boost better than any pricey energy drink or soda.
 All the ingredients (except water, of course) are actually sources of the electrolyte potassium.
-It’s known as a health tonic that boosts the immune system, too (but don’t tell the kids it’s ‘healthy”).
+Switchel is known as a health tonic that boosts the immune system, too (but don’t tell the kids it’s “healthy”).
 Apple cider vinegar even helps to detoxify your organs!

 Its cold-weather cousin, Apple-Cider Tonic, is also known to keep your immune system running smoothly and can help keep you safe from those nasty winter colds.